-Optix is the ultimate reference in experience-centric workspace management.
-It boasts leading customer brands and promises to become your next flexible space operating system.
+Optix software is the ultimate reference in experience-centric coworking space management.
+The system boasts leading customer brands and promises to become your next flexible space operating tool.
 Coworking operators are drowning in routines, but at the same time they think about members’ comfort, so such framing hits a nerve.
 Flexible spaces need a fix and Optix provides it.
-Though, not without a fly in the ointment as the Optix solution comes with a hidden cost, you’d better be aware of.
+Though, not without a fly in the ointment as the Optix platform comes with a hidden cost, you’d better be aware of.

-On the other hand, andcards is also a well-designed all-in-one tool that totally embraces the management of a flexible workspace, both its administrative and community side.
-Here’s why you should ditch Optix, and start using andcards for growing your business and strengthening your community.
+On the other hand, andcards is also a well-designed all-in-one app that totally embraces the management of a flexible or coworking space, both its administrative and community side.
+Here’s why you should ditch Optix, and start using andcards coworking space management software for growing your business and strengthening your community.

-Let’s take a closer look at the feature-to-feature comparison of the platforms.
+Let’s take a closer look at the feature-to-feature comparison of the coworking space management platforms.

 When you purchase a coworking space management system you probably expect to get a universal cross-platform tool that works across a variety of devices, from phones to tablets to laptops, and can be used by everyone — administrators, members, and even non-members — without any exceptions.